 Cicatrix: Call and Response

 Art and conflict have gone hand-in-hand for centuries.
-The power of visual imagery to communicate with such immediacy makes it the perfect cultural platform through which we remember and acknowledge the impact of confit.
-As such, images of violence, destruction, remembrance and commemoration dominate our historical and contemporary reality.
+The power of visual imagery to communicate with such immediacy makes it the perfect cultural platform through which we remember and acknowledge the impact of conflict.
+As such, images of violence, destruction, remembrance, and commemoration dominate our historical and contemporary reality.
 Less frequent, however, are artworks considering the legacy of confit, and the ongoing scarring that shapes our existence.

 Cicatrix: Call and Response is thus a truly significant and powerful exhibition, which brings together work by four artists, who are responding to the legacy of the Great War through the wounded landscape of Salisbury Plain...

 ...
 Down in the Cells, the usual eerie silence is filled by the bird song of Caro Williams’ Call and Response.
 This immersive sound installation, which inspired the title of the exhibition, links the landscape of Salisbury Plain to a vast area of historic land in New Zealand.
 Birdsong recorded in both landscapes is punctuated by a Morse code transmission of one of Isaac Rosenberg’s most popular war poems Returning, We Hear the Larks.
-Williams’ piece represents an important development in Cicatrix’s endeavour to look at the legacy of the Great War on an international level, and considers the collective history and scarring shared by distant lands.
+Williams’ piece represents an important development in Cicatrix’s endeavor to look at the legacy of the Great War on an international level and considers the collective history and scarring shared by distant lands.

 Text: Katie Ackrill, Curator Trowbridge Arts